PrincetonUniversity/BrainPipe/README.md

       - parameterfld - this should point to a folder containing the affine/bspline transforms you want to use
   5. Run `sbatch --array=0-2 cmpl_atl.sh` for three brains, --array=0-9 for 10 brains, etc.
   6. Edit `step3_make_median.py`
+    - edit the sys.path.append in the import section
+    - in main, edit variables to match step2_compile_atlas
   7. Either locally or on the cluster head node (module load anacondapy/5.3.1), use export SLURM_ARRAY_TASK_ID=0, activate the lightsheet conda environment, and run `step3_make_median.py`